-Revenue from travel agency commissions is recognized when passengers depart.
+Commission revenue from travel agencies is recognized when passengers depart.
 Prior to the adoption of IFRS 15, revenue was recognized at the time of booking.
 This change in accounting policy affects the timing of revenue recognition.

 REPORTING REVENUE GROSS OR NET